WaveSP-Net: Learnable Wavelet-Domain Sparse Prompt Tuning for Speech Deepfake Detection: Experimental Setup

 \subsection{Dataset \& Metrics}

-Our experiments use two benchmarks: Deepfake-Eval-2024~\cite{chandra2025deepfakeeval2024} and SpoofCeleb~\cite{jung2025spoofceleb}.
-We train and evaluate each dataset separately following its official protocol.
-For Deepfake-Eval-2024 (DE24)\footnote{https://huggingface.co/datasets/nuriachandra/Deepfake-Eval-2024}, we follow~\cite{chandra2025deepfakeeval2024} and preprocess the audio subset by chunking long clips into 4-second segments.
-For SpoofCeleb, we follow the established protocol\footnote{https://www.jungjee.com/spoofceleb/}.
+Our experiments use two benchmarks: Deepfake-Eval-2024 (DE24) ~\cite{chandra2025deepfakeeval2024} and SpoofCeleb~\cite{jung2025spoofceleb}.
+To evaluate deepfake detector generalization, we train and evaluate on each dataset separately following its official protocol.
+For Deepfake-Eval-2024 \footnote{https://huggingface.co/datasets/nuriachandra/Deepfake-Eval-2024}, we follow~\cite{chandra2025deepfakeeval2024} and preprocess the audio subset by chunking long clips into 4-second segments.
+Spanning 88 web domains and 42 languages, DE24 includes audio samples with varying acoustic conditions, thereby subjecting the detector to strictly unseen attacks and complex distribution shifts.
+For SpoofCeleb, we follow the established protocol\footnote{https://www.jungjee.com/spoofceleb/}: the attacks included in the training are A01-A10, while the ones for evaluations are A15-A23.
+For more details, please refer to \cite{jung2025spoofceleb}.
 Performance is reported with EER, AUC, F1, and accuracy (ACC).
 We also report 95\% parametric confidence intervals for EER following~\cite{bengio04_odyssey}: \(\text{EER} \pm \sigma \cdot Z_{\alpha/2}\), where \(Z_{\alpha/2} = 1.96\), \(\sigma = 0.5 \sqrt{\text{EER}(1 - \text{EER}) \left({n_r + n_f})/({n_r n_f}\right)}\), where \(n_r\) and \(n_f\) denote the number of real and fake samples, respectively.